 - There is an increasing popularity in ‘canned hunting’.
-Some 200 ‘factory farms’ in South Africa have bred thousands of lions in enclosures for cub-petting, lion-walking and cheap, guaranteed trophies.
+Some 200 ‘factory farms’ in South Africa have bred thousands of lions in enclosures for profit: for cub-petting, lion-walking and guaranteed trophies.
 Lionesses are often killed for their bones to make ‘wine’ and ‘cake’ for so-called “traditional medicines” in Asia.

 - Around 70% of trophy hunters are American.
 Of the top 20 countries for trophy hunters, 15 were from European nations.
 Canada, South Africa and Namibia are the 3 leading exporters of animal trophies, making up approximately 70% of the world market.

 - The trophy hunting industry is represented by powerful lobby groups such as the Safari Club International (SCI) which exists to “protect hunters rights”.
 SCI CEO Paul Babaz recently described his mission as “to protect the freedom to hunt whatever game we choose to hunt”.

 - The SCI promotes various award schemes that actively encourage hunters to kill Africa’s “Big 5” and other threatened species.
 A hunter must kill an elephant, a rhino, a lion, a leopard and a buffalo to get on the “African Big Five Grand Slam” list.
 Other awards include the “African 29” – which demands a minimum of 29 African wildlife kills.